andycranston/minidhcp/README.md

 You need Python 3 installed in your environment.

-You also need appropriate access priviledges to be able to send and receive network packets on the well known DHCP TCP/IP port number 67.
+You also need appropriate access priviledges to be able to send and receive network packets on the well known DHCP TCP/IP port numbers 67 and 68.
 Typically this means `root` access on UNIX/Linux and `Administrator` access on Windows.

 If any firewalls are running they must allow DHCP traffic in and out on the network interface that `minidhcp` will bind to:

 This is how I make use of `minidhcp` on my Windows 10 laptop.

 I make sure I have set a static IP address on the ethernet port on my laptop.
 I usually assign:

 * Static IP: 192.168.2.53
 * Subnet mask: 255.255.255.0
 * Default gateway: 192.168.2.254

 Next connect a network lead from the laptop ethernet port to the device you want to assign an IP address to and power the device on.

 Next open a command prompt on the laptop.

 Change to the directory where the `minidhcp.py` script has been copied to.

 Next run `minidhcp` as follows: